 Investment interest is one of those deductions disallowed under the AMT.
 The instructions for Form 4952, "Investment Interest Expense Deduction," and Form 6251, "Alternative Minimum Tax—Individuals," instruct taxpayers on how to compute the correct taxes under both systems.
 Ultimately, whichever of your Form 4952s shows the higher tax is the one you will have to file with the IRS.

 Although the rules for calculating investment interest expense deductions may be complicated, Form 4952 itself is quite short and divided into these three sections:

 - Part I consists of three lines on which you'll calculate your total investment interest expense

 - Part II is where you'll enter your gross income from property held for investment; after a few adjustments outlined in the instructions for the form, you'll arrive at your net investment income on line 6

 - Part III serves two purposes—calculation any disallowed expense that you can carry forward to future years and determining your net investment interest expense deduction for the current year on line 8.
-This final amount is what you transfer to line 14 of Schedule A to be used as an itemized deduction on your taxes.
+This final amount is what you transfer to Schedule A to be used as an itemized deduction on your taxes.

 Let a local tax expert matched to your unique situation get your taxes done 100% right with TurboTax Live Full Service.
 Your expert will uncover industry-specific deductions for more tax breaks and file your taxes for you.
 Backed by our Full Service Guarantee.

 You can also file taxes on your own with TurboTax Premium.
 We’ll search over 500 deductions and credits so you don’t miss a thing.